arunavanag591/odor_analysis/README.md

 ## Figures

 Data will be available in data dryad to run the results in the paper.
+Description data files are [here](dataFileDescription.md).
 Below are interactive notebooks, which can be used with Jupyter Notebook and run using python 3.8 and inskcape to generate the figures and results.
 These figures were generated using [figurefirst](https://github.com/FlyRanch/figurefirst).

 #### Main Text Figures:
 1. [Figure 1](/data_exploration/figure/method1.ipynb) : Desert Setup and data description